bethrichardson/api-read-cache/README.md

 ## Building

 This project is built using gradle 6.
-It was built using the [Netflix/gradle-template](https://github.com/Netflix/gradle-template) project.
+It was originally built using the [Netflix/gradle-template](https://github.com/Netflix/gradle-template) project.

 To execute a build, run the following command: